-Particulars Mr. Bhanu Prasad Vasireddy
+Particulars KRISHNA VENKATA SATYA

+KUMARI NARAYANA

+VATTIKUTTI MANCHUKONDA

-Date of Birth 17.01.1959
+Date of Birth 10.05.1954 14.12.1950

-Qualification CA
+Qualification S.S.LC CA

-Nature of Expertise Accounting & Financial
+Nature of Expertise Wide Business Accounting, Financial,

+Experience Taxation and Audit

-Date of First Appointment 09.08.2023
+Date of First Appointment 06.03.2012 12.11.2024

-Name of the other Public Limited
+Name of the other Public Nil

-Companies in which he holds NI-1
+Limited Companies in which he N/-1

-Directorship Nil
+holds Directorship Nil

-Disclosure of relationships NA
+Disclosure of relationships 06.03.2012 NA

 between directors (in case of

 appointment of a director)

-Percentage of Shareholding in the
+Percentage of Shareholding in 13.77%

-Company as on 31.03.2024 Nil
+the Company as on 31.03.2025 NT'1

-1111
+Nil

-- 10. Pursuant to the provisions of Section 72 of the Companies Act, 2013, Shareholders are entitled to make nomination in respect of Shares held by them in physical form, Shareholders desirous of making the nominations are requested to send their requests to the Registrar and Share Transfer Agent. - 11.
-Dispute Resolution Mechanism at Stock Exchanges: In terms of SEBI Circular Nos.
-SEBI/HO/OIAE/OIAE IAD-1/P/ CIR/2023/131 dated 31st July 2023, as further amended by the Corrigendum cum Amendment circular No. SEBI/HO/OIAE/OIAE_IAD- 1/P/CIR/2023/135 dated 4th August 2023 and the Master Circular No. SEBI/HO/OIAE/OIAE_IAD- 3/P/CIR/2023/195, the SEBI has established a common Online Dispute Resolution Portal ("ODR Portal") for resolution of disputes arising in the Indian Securities Market.
-In terms of the said circulars, the investors, after duly exhausting their option to resolve their grievances with the RTA/ Company directly and through existing SCORES platform, can initiate dispute resolution through the ODR Portal (https://smartodr.in/login). - 12.
-The Members who still hold share certificate(s) in physical form are advised to dematerialize their shareholding to avail the benefits of dematerialization, which include easy liquidity, since trading is permitted in dematerialized form only, electronic transfer, savings in stamp duty and elimination of any possibility of loss of documents and bad deliveries.
+Pursuant to the provisions of Section 72 of the Companies Act, 2013, Shareholders are entitled to make nomination in respect of Shares held by them in physical form, Shareholders desirous of making the nominations are requested to send their requests to the Registrar and Share Transfer Agent.

+11. Dispute Resolution Mechanism at Stock Exchanges: In terms of SEBI Circular Nos.
+SEBI/HO/OIAE/OIAE IAD-1/P/ CIR/2023/131 dated 31st July 2023, as further amended by the Corrigendum cum Amendment circular No. SEBI/HO/OIAE/ OIAE_IAD- 1/P/CIR/2023/135 dated 4th August 2023 and the Master Circular No. SEBI/HO/OIAE/OIAE_IAD- 3/P/CIR/2023/195, the SEBI has established a common Online Dispute Resolution Portal ("ODR Portal") for resolution of disputes arising in the Indian Securities Market.
+In terms of the said circulars, the investors, after duly exhausting their option to resolve their grievances with the RTA/ Company directly and through existing SCORES platform, can initiate dispute resolution through the ODR Portal (https://smartodr.in/login).

+- 12. The Members who still hold share certificate(s) in physical form are advised to dematerialize their shareholding to avail the benefits of dematerialization, which include easy liquidity, since trading is permitted in dematerialized form only, electronic transfer, savings in stamp duty and elimination of any possibility of loss of documents and bad deliveries.
 Further, effective from April 01, 2019, requests for effecting transfer of securities shall not be processed unless the securities are held in a dematerialized form with a depository except in case of transmission or transposition of securities as per the Listing Regulations.

-Accordingly, members who still hold share certificate(s) in physical form are advised to dematerialize their shareholding at the earliest.

-- 13. The Register of Members and the Share Transfer Books of the Company will remain closed from Tuesday, 24th September to Monday, 30th September (both days inclusive) - 14.
+Accordingly, members who still hold share certificate(s) in physical form are advised to dematerialize their shareholding at the earliest. - 13.
+The Register of Members and the Share Transfer Books of the Company will remain closed from Tuesday, 02nd September to Tuesday, 09th September (both days inclusive) - 14.
 Updation of KYC and nomination details: SEBI has vide Circular No. SEBI/HO/MIRSD/MIRSD_RTAMB/P/CIR/2021/655 dated November 3, 2021 read with SEBI/HO/MIRSD/MIRSD_RTAMB/P/ CIR/2021/687 dated December 14, 2021, mandated furnishing of details of PAN, email address, mobile number, bank account and nomination by holders of physical securities.
 The said norms/ procedural requirements were further simplified/modified/revised by the SEBI vide its Circular no. SEBI/HO/MIRSD/MIRSD-PoD-1/P/CIR/2023/37 dated March 16, 2023 ("SEBI circular dated March 16, 2023") to address the difficulties being faced by the investors regarding certain procedural aspects of the provisions and documentation required for processing investor service requests.
 The said circular supersedes the earlier aforesaid circulars issued on the subject, has prescribed common and simplified norms for processing investor service requests by RTAs and norms for furnishing PAN, KYC (contact details, bank details and specimen signature), and nomination details.
 As per the said Circular, it is mandatory for the shareholders holding securities in physical form to, inter alia, furnish PAN, KYC, and nomination details.